informatics-isi-edu/atlas-d2k-docs/docs/_docs/3_submitting_data/Submitting-Specimen-Data.md

 ---
-title: Submitting Specimen Data (v3)
+title: Submitting Specimen Data
-permalink: /docs/specimen-v3/
+permalink: /docs/specimen/
 ---
-*This is a DRAFT version of the documentation*

 This guide will walk you through the steps to submit specimen and imaging data to the ATLAS-D2K Data Explorer.
 If you have any queries, please reach out to [help@atlas-d2k.org](mailto:help@atlas-d2k.org).